 Unlike honey in its original state, creamed honey will take much longer to crystallize.
 And unless made in voluminous amounts, I’ll bet it won’t last long enough to undergo that process!

-- 1 C raw liquid honey (you can use crystallized but the process will take much longer, about 30-40 minutes)
+- 1 C raw liquid honey (you can use crystallized but the process will take 30+ minutes)